LennartHennigs/PiPortfolioDaemon/README.md

   - list folder content on the Portfolio
   - download files
   - upload files
-  - see an activitiy log
+  - see an activity log
 - In addition, it watches a shared SAMBA folder for uoloaded files to send them to the Portfolio.
+- It also detects whether the connection to the Portfolio has timed out

 <kbd><img src="images/preview.png" width="400px" /></kbd>